lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 I told him that there wasn't,
 because it was my own stupid fault for pressing the wrong button.

-Anyway, I continued using Pramp for more practice sessions with more success.
+Anyway, I continued using Pramp with more success.
 It's a lot easier to focus and push through a hard problem when there is a real human being there judging you, so you want to focus and give your very best at each and every practice session.